lbryio/lbry.com/content/faq/naming.md

 ### Takeaways

 1. **Names aren’t bought, only reserved – no credits are lost, only put on deposit.** If you win the auction for a name, your credits are held with that name until you decide to withdraw them (at any time you wish).
-You aren’t buying the name from anyone, and no one profits off of the transfer of names.
+You aren’t buying the name from anyone and no one profits off of the transfer of names.
 It’s just a test of who is willing to deposit the most credits toward a name.
 The only cost is that you can’t spend the credits on content or cash them out while they are reserving a name.

 2. **The longer a community name is held, the longer it sticks.** Community-controlled URLs don't change instantly if more credits are designated – especially if you’ve held it for awhile.
 The time for resolution to change scales up to over 1 week.